5th April 2017 3 minute read

 Finally I’d say that as a CEO your job is to find better ways to do business.
 To do that you have to truly understand how customer service will help you meet your strategic aims.
 You’ll need to make some hard decisions over the next few years, and you can’t do that without knowing the truth of these things.
 A 97% CSAT rate doesn’t tell you the whole story.
 Listening to their people and practising authenticity is absolutely essential.

-For the full interview with Anne Marie Forsyth in this month’s Intelligence, click here.
+To read the full interview with Anne Marie Forsyth in the April 2017 Intelligence, visit our Intelligence report hub here.